siemens/fluffi/agents/pxe_images/README.md

     - [Install and configure Odroid-XU4 for PXE](odroid.md)
     - [Create and configure Armbian image for PXE](armbian.md)

-## Add MAC address and hostname for autmatic configuration
+## Add MAC address and hostname for automatic configuration
-- Add the MAC address with the associated hostname to the [MAC2Host.csv](../../srv/fluffi/data/smb/files/initial/MAC2Host.csv) file on SMB share
+- Add the MAC address with the associated hostname to the [MAC2Host.csv](../../srv/fluffi/data/smb/files/initial/MAC2Host.csv) file on the SMB share
-    - _Attention: Only use upper case letters in MAC address_
+    - _Attention: Only use upper-case letters in the MAC address_
-    - __Odroid__: Additional add your MAC adress and your hostname to the [ethers](../../srv/fluffi/data/dnsmasq/ethers) file from _dnsmasq_ with following style: `00:11:22:33:44:55 odroidHostname`
+    - __Odroid__: Additionally, add your MAC address and your hostname to the [ethers](../../srv/fluffi/data/dnsmasq/ethers) file from _dnsmasq_ in the following style: `00:11:22:33:44:55 odroidHostname`

 ## Add virtual machine to Fluffi
-- Setup VM (tested with VMware Workstation Pro)
+- Set up VM (tested with VMware Workstation Pro)
     - Use BIOS instead of UEFI
     - Bridge your network device to the VM to use PXE properly
-    - Select OS in _webgui_ and boot your emtpy VM (it should now load the OS over PXE)
+    - Select OS in _webgui_ and boot your empty VM (it should now load the OS over PXE)
 - Now you can integrate the system in Fluffi according to [usage.md](../../usage.md)